Platform Compatibility

 - Press Enter.
 Path to user

-.
+site-packagesdirectory will be printed out.
+Open this directory in your OS file browser.
+Usually the directory is on macOS/Linux at~/.local/lib/python3.11/site-packageson Windows%APPDATA%/Python/Python311/site-packages.
 Also usually this directory is hidden, you may need to enable showing of hidden directories in your OS file browser or paste path to File Explorer path bar on Windows or use Go to Folder (Command+Shift+G) on macOS.
 Leave window with directory opened. - From Blender

-disable legacy PCV and remove.
+Preferences > Addonsdisable legacy PCV and remove.
 Save Preferences (if automatic saving is disabled) and Quit Blender. - Now manually remove libraries installed by legacy PCV (or any other legacy addon that uses the same system):

 - Go to your OS file browser you opened earlier with opened user

-directory and remove everything inside (delete or move to another directory as backup, as you wish), doing so will uninstall all Python libraries installed to usersite-packages
+site-packagesdirectory and remove everything inside (delete or move to another directory as backup, as you wish), doing so will uninstall all Python libraries installed to usersite-packagesdirectory. - If you are using some other legacy addon that installs libraries and uses user

-directory, you will need to let such addon reinstall them, usually disable and enable (if installs automatically) or click button in such addon preferences (if they let user do it manually).
+site-packagesdirectory, you will need to let such addon reinstall them, usually disable and enable (if installs automatically) or click button in such addon preferences (if they let user do it manually).

 - Go to your OS file browser you opened earlier with opened user